Our Lady of Medjugorje: Jakov Čolo

 Jakov Čolo was born in Bijakovići on March 6, 1971.
 His father abandoned the family when he was eight years old and his mother died from alcoholism when he was twelve.
 He was 10 at the time of the alleged apparitions.
 He claimed to have had daily apparitions from June 25, 1981, to September 12, 1998.
 As of then, he said that he has one apparition a year on Christmas Day and that the Gospa told him the tenth secret.

 He married Annalisa Barozzi, an Italian, in 1993.
-They have three children and live in Međugorje.
+They have three children and live in Međjugorje.

 Other alleged seers

 Jozo Zovko

-Jozo Zovko, the former parish priest of Medjugorje, who was there from the beginning of the visions, was skeptical at first but in time he became the seers preeminent advocate and protector.
+Jozo Zovko, the former parish priest of Medjugorje, who was there from the beginning of the visions, was skeptical at first but in time he became the seers pre-eminent advocate and protector.
 He allegedly had a vision of Our Lady in a church on 11 April 1983.

 Jakov Čolo and Vicka Ivanković claim to have seen an apparition of Zovko on 19 October 1981, while he was on trial at the time.
 While they prayed, they saw Zovko, who was smiling with the Madonna.
 Rene Laurentin wrote that Zovko "tells them not to be afraid for him, that everything was well."

 The Madonna is said to have appeared to Jakov and Vicka on 21 October 1981.
 Rene Laurentin wrote that she told them not to worry about Zovko and said that "Jozo looks well and he greets you warmly.
 Do not fear for Jozo.
 He is a saint.
 I have already told you."
 Rene Laurentin wrote that the apparition told them that the "sentence will not be pronounced this evening.
 Do not be afraid, he will not be condemned to a severe punishment..."
 In Vlašić's chronicle, it was written that the apparition told them that the trial will be continued, however, the trial was over that very day, and the sentence was published the day after.
 Zovko's sentence was reduced to 3 1/2 years in prison.
 In February 1983 the communists released Zovko after 18 months of hard labor.

-Jelena Vasilj
+Jelena Vasilj and Marijana Vasilj

-Jelena Vasilj, a young woman from Medjugorje, allegedly also had interior locutions of Our Lady on 24 May 1983.
+Jelena Vasilj, a young girl from Medjugorje with just ten years old in December of 1982, allegedly began to hear Our Lady’s voice and see Her in an interior way, or as seeing the Blessed Mother "with the eyes of the heart".
+These experiences are commonly called interior locutions.
+Several months later in March of 1983, Jelena's friend Marijana Vasilj (the two are friends but are not related) allegedly began to see Our Lady interiorly as well.
+Both girls hear Our Lady’s voice and see Her in two dimensions.